Are you an adviser? Go to Unbiased Pro

 How to increase the amount you can borrow

-There are several ways to increase the amount of money you can borrow for a mortgage.
+There are several ways to increase how much you can borrow for a mortgage.

 Improving your credit score

-Your credit score plays a pivotal role in determining the mortgage amount you qualify for.
+Your credit score is pivotal in determining the mortgage amount you qualify for.

 A higher credit score indicates financial responsibility, making you a more attractive borrower.